NBISweden/LocalEGA/docker/README.md

 It is necessary to also create a `.env` file with the following variables:
 (mostly used to parameterize the docker-compose file itself)

-An example for the `CONF` file can be found at [a relative link](doc/lega.ini.example), but you need to modify passwords and passphrasees accordingly
+An example for the `CONF` file can be found at [doc/lega.ini.example](doc/lega.ini.example), but you need to modify passwords and passphrasees with your own settings.

 	COMPOSE_PROJECT_NAME=ega
 	CODE=<python/code/folder>    # path to folder where setup.py is